RyuZhihao123/CHITreeProject/README.md

 ## (d) Dataset Format.

 As mentioned above, in our CHI submission, we synthesized a large tree dataset with various different species.
+Please download the dataset of tree skeletons through this [link (version: 20220509)].

 Here are some examples in our dataset:

 <div align=center>